-What should I discuss with my health care provider before receiving bupivacaine (Marcaine HCl, Marcaine Spinal, Sensorcaine, Sensorcaine-MPF)?
+What should I discuss with my health care provider before receiving bupivacaine (Marcaine HCl, Marcaine Spinal, Sensorcaine, Sensorcaine-MPF, Sensorcaine-MPF Spinal)?

-FDA pregnancy category C. This medication may be harmful to an unborn baby.
-Before you receive bupivacaine, tell your doctor if you are pregnant.
+FDA pregnancy category C. It is not known whether bupivacaine will harm an unborn baby.
+Tell your doctor if you are pregnant.

-How is bupivacaine given (Marcaine HCl, Marcaine Spinal, Sensorcaine, Sensorcaine-MPF)?
+How is bupivacaine given (Marcaine HCl, Marcaine Spinal, Sensorcaine, Sensorcaine-MPF, Sensorcaine-MPF Spinal)?

 Report Problems to the Food and Drug Administration